directus/visual-editing/test-website/readme.md

   2. Install the package: `pnpm i`
   3. Build the package: `pnpm build`
   4. Then install the test-website dependencies: `cd test-website/simple-cms/nuxt/ && pnpm i`
-  5. And run it with `cd test-website/simple-cms/nuxt/ && pnpm visual-editing:ssr--refresh`
+  5. And from that folder (test-website/simple-cms/nuxt) run it with `pnpm visual-editing:ssr--refresh`

      > [!NOTE]
      > See the description of the different “Test Modes” below